Metrilo/custom-integration/README.md

 * enters his email in some html form -> call metrilo.identify

 ### About the identify
-When a customer comes to the store and he is not loged in Metrilo treats him as an anonymous visitor.
+When a customer comes to the store and he is not logged in Metrilo treats him as an anonymous visitor.
 Metrilo adds a unique identifier to his session, so it could attribute his actions to this identifier.
-Once he provides his email(e.g. logs in, signs up, fills in a subscription form, makes an order, etc.) you have to call ```metrilo.identify(customerEmail)```.
+Once he provides his email (e.g. logs in, signs up, fills in a subscription form, makes an order, etc.) you have to call ```metrilo.identify(customerEmail)```.
 This will associate the unique identifier with the email.
-Moreover, all events that the visitor has while being an anonymous one will be merged with the events he has as identified(*if any).
+Moreover, all events that the visitor has while being an anonymous one will be merged with the events he has as identified (*if any).
 Keep in mind that the identify call must be done only once, the first time the visitor enters his email.
 If you are not sure that you have already called it, just check for the existence of email in the cookie named **cbuid**.
 If there is an email, no need to call it.
 This cookie contains either the unique identifier or the email and part of the identify function is to change the content  from the unique identifier to the email.

 **\*** sometimes customers might log out, use different devices, browsers or delete their cookies.
 Every time one of this happens Metrilo will create a new anonymous visitor with a new unique identifier.
-However, once the visitor identifies himself(enters his email and you call metrilo.identify) Metrilo will check for the existence of a customer with the entered email and if there is any, it will merge him with the anonymous visitor.
+However, once the visitor identifies himself (enters his email and you call metrilo.identify) Metrilo will check for the existence of a customer with the entered email and if there is any, it will merge him with the anonymous visitor.

 ## Backend integration
 When you create or update **categories**, **products**, **customers** and **orders** you have to tell Metrilo about it.
-These are the objects(resources) around which most of the customer actions are made and their IDs are the once used for the [Frontend endpoints](#frontend-endpoints).
+These are the objects (resources) around which most of the customer actions are made and their IDs are the ones used for the [Frontend endpoints](#frontend-endpoints).

 ### Implementation
 The Backend integration has to be done from your backend.
 Therefore, we could not provide any pre-made library about it as the implementation is bound to your backend logic and programming language.